istio/proxy/src/envoy/auth/README.md

 #### userinfo_type (string, optional)

-It specifies what will be added in `Istio-Auth-UserInfo` HTTP header.
+It specifies what will be added in `sec-istio-auth-userinfo` HTTP header.
 It should be one of the following:

 - `payload` : payload JSON